Article - Environment

 (a) Unless the context clearly requires otherwise, in this subtitle the following words have the meanings indicated.

-(b) “Administration” means the Maryland Water Quality Financing Administration.
+(b) “Administration” means the Maryland Water Infrastructure Financing Administration.

 (c) “Bay Restoration Fund” means the Bay Restoration Fund established under § 9–1605.2 of this subtitle.

 (d) “Biological nutrient removal” means a biological nutrient removal technology capable of reducing the nitrogen in wastewater effluent to not more than 8 milligrams per liter, as calculated on an annually averaged basis.